searchisko/searchisko/documentation/development.md

 ## Initialization

-After the DCP is deployed it's necessary to initialize it.
+After the Searchisko is deployed it's necessary to initialize it.
 Next initialization steps are necessary:

 2. Create ElasticSearch index templates and indices over ElasticSearch REST API
 3. Create ElasticSearch mappings over ElasticSearch REST API
-4. Push all DCP init data (see [`rest-api/management`](rest-api/management) subfolder) over DCP management REST API in given order:
+4. Push all Searchisko init data (see [`rest-api/management`](rest-api/management) subfolder) over Searchisko management REST API in given order:
    - content providers
-   - DCP configurations
+   - Searchisko configurations
    - projects
    - contributors
 5. Initialize ElasticSearch rivers if any used to collect data

-Configuration used for jboss.org DCP instance is stored in [`/configuration`](/configuration) folder of this repo.
-You can use it as example for your DCP instance.
+Configuration used for jboss.org Searchisko instance is stored in [`/configuration`](/configuration) folder of this repo.
+You can use it as example for your Searchisko instance.

-**Note** initial superprovider is automatically created with username `jbossorg` and password `jbossorgjbossorg` during DCP first start.
+**Note** initial superprovider is automatically created with username `jbossorg` and password `jbossorgjbossorg` during Searchisko first start.
 You can use it for initialization.
 It's highly recommended to change default password on publicly available instances!